 The danger of misleading spiritual guidance

-The most obvious motive of these impostors for deceiving others is gaining material benefit, as “spirituality” has become huge business today.
-But there are certainly other reasons as well: they can temporarily satisfy their ego and vanity; they try to suppress their feeling of inferiority; or they are sometimes even split personalities.
+The most obvious motive of these impostors for deceiving others is gaining material benefit, as “spirituality” has become a huge business today.
+But there are certainly other reasons as well: they can temporarily satisfy their ego and vanity; they try to suppress their feeling of inferiority, or they are sometimes even split personalities.

 Although their practical advice on dealing with numerous kinds of life situations can really be helpful occasionally, the subtle background of their instructions is flawed.
 Therefore, even if their directions were correct, people who listened to them would, at the deeper level, sense the fundamental inadequacy of their guidance and would often subconsciously undermine their own subsequent actions based on that guidance.
 The results are almost always unsatisfactory, sometimes even disastrous.

 How to recognize genuine spiritual teachers?